 Then the next day I drained and rinsed them, put them in a large pot covered in water so that there was at least an inch of water over the top of them, and brought the pot to a boil.

 Once boiling, I turned the heat to low, covered the pot, and let them cook.

 I started checking on them at 40 minutes and kept checking until they were soft to the tooth, while still holding their form.
 They took less than an hour to cook.

 (Depending on the freshness of beans, they can take more or less time.)

 I was delighted to see that while the beans didn’t have the exact same bright, crisp contrast after cooking, they still retained most of their coloring.

 I froze some of the beans for later and then kept a couple of cups to use right away.
-(To see pictures of how I cook beans from scratch and freeze them for later, check out this post.)

 Although I’m still planning on making something with them that shows them off without hiding them underneath anything else, I went with the simplest bean choice imaginable first – tacos.